ÅSGARD

 Transport

-Oil and condensate are temporarily stored at Åsgard A, then shipped to land by tankers.
+Oil and condensate are temporarily stored at Åsgard A, then shipped to shore by tankers.
 The gas is exported through the Åsgard Transport System (ÅTS) to the terminal at Kårstø.
 The condensate from Åsgard is sold as oil.

 Status

-Work is ongoing to increase the recovery from the field, with focus on further reduction of pressure on the facilities and identification of new targets for infill drilling.
+Work is ongoing to increase the recovery from the field, with focus on a further reduction of the inlet pressure on the facilities and identification of new targets for infill drilling.
 Challenges for Åsgard are avoiding minimum flow in the subsea flowlines and depleted reservoirs that impact the drilling window.
-Installation of the Åsgard subsea gas compressor (ÅSC) in 2015/2016 has accelerated and prolonged gas production from the field.
-The ÅSC Phase II development is ongoing.
-Avoiding minimum flow in the subsea flowlines is a challenge for Åsgard production.
-Third party tie-ins to Åsgard and identification of new resource potential can prolong the lifetime of the facilities.
+Subsea gas compression has has accelerated and prolonged gas production at Åsgard.
+Phase II of the subsea gas compression development is ongoing.
+New tie-ins to Åsgard, such as Blåbjørn and Smørbukk Nord, can prolong the lifetime of the facilities.

 High Contrast Mode